 Frequent Heartburn: Finding the Summertime Solution for You

-Each year, many of my patients look forward to the rituals of summer: long-awaited vacations, 4th of July barbecues, and outdoor activities with family.
-It’s also a time when many of my adult patients enjoy some of the season’s unique foods and drinks, which aren’t always the healthiest (spicy barbecue, salsa, fries, funnel cakes, summer cocktails and… beer, anyone?).
+For many of my patients, this summer has offered the chance to finally reconnect with family and friends after more than a year apart due to the COVID-19 pandemic.
+We’re all eager to soak up the familiar rituals of summer: long-awaited vacations, cookouts and picnics in the park, and other fun with family.
+It’s also a time when many of us enjoy some of the season’s unique foods and drinks, which aren’t always the healthiest (spicy barbeque, salsa, fries, funnel cakes, summer cocktails and…beer, anyone?).
 As much as we all love some summertime indulgences, our bodies don’t always love the potential consequences—such as heartburn.

 Lifestyle considerations, like maintaining a healthy weight, not smoking and diet modification, are an important first step in helping to manage heartburn symptoms.
-Further treatment for heartburn symptoms can be confusing because there are so many options available—both in the forms of over-the-counter (OTC) and prescription (Rx) medicines taken under medical supervision.
-Different treatments can have distinctive mechanisms of action.
+Further treatment for heartburn symptoms can be confusing because there are so many options available—in the forms of both over-the-counter (OTC) and prescription (Rx) medicines.
 No matter how your heartburn symptoms manifest, there are unique solutions to help you treat them.

 PPIs come in both Rx and OTC form, and OTC PPIs are the only OTC medicine indicated to treat symptoms of frequent heartburn.
 You might recognize them by their brand names, such as Nexium®24HR, Prevacid®24HR, Prilosec OTC®, Zegrid OTC®, or store brands of generics such as omeprazole, lansoprazole or esomeprazole.
-PPIs work by decreasing the amount of acid in the stomach, and you may repeat a 14-day course of the OTC forms every four months, unless directed by a healthcare provider.
+PPIs work by decreasing the amount of acid in your stomach.

 PPIs are safe and effective when used as directed, but it is very important to seek professional medical care if your symptoms require taking PPIs more frequently than the labeling instructs, to ensure that the proper diagnosis is made and treatment is taken for your condition.
 While recent studies have shown a number of adverse effects associated with PPIs, it is important to note that an international clinical trial was published in June 2019 confirming the safety of PPIs when taken as directed.

 Given how common heartburn is and the many treatment options available, it’s no wonder patients can be confused.
 Heartburn is one of the most common reasons people visit their healthcare provider, as well as one of the most common conditions discussed with pharmacists.
-The CHPA Educational Foundation has created a helpful digestive health resource on their website, www.KnowYourOTCs.org, which is a good place to begin learning about heartburn.
+The CHPA Educational Foundation’s digestive health resources are a good place to begin learning about heartburn.
 But it’s also helpful to talk with your healthcare provider or pharmacist to find the right treatment option for you, so you—and your digestive system—can enjoy all that summer has to offer.

 Michael Camilleri et al., “Prevalence and Socioeconomic Impact of Upper Gastrointestinal Disorders in the United States: Results of the US Upper Gastrointestinal Study.”
 Clinical Gastroenterology and Hepatology 3, no. 6 (June 2005): 543–552, https://doi.org/10.1016/S1542-3565(05)00153-9.